-- 17. (1) The Advisory Board must appoint an Executive Staff Component for an 45 Authority. - (2) The Executive Staff Component must be under the control and supervision of a Chief Executive Officer, who is nominated by the Advisory Board and appointed by the Minister. - (3) The Advisory Board must ensure that the Executive Staff Component is broadly 50 representative and multidisciplinary, with members qualified to make a substantial contribution towards the effective day-to-day and long-term functioning of the Authority, and may include members who are skilled in matters relating to- - (a) finances; - (b) business acumen: - (c) cultural heritage;
+- 19. (1) An Executive Staff Component has all the necessary powers to be responsible for the effective day-to-day management and functioning of an Authority. - (2) The Minister may, in addition to the powers referred to in subsection (1), give any power referred to in section 13 to an Executive Staff Component.

+Terms of employment of Executive Staff Component of new Authority

+- 20. (1) The Minister may prescribe matters relating to the functioning of the Executive Staff Component, subject to section 17(4). - (2) The Executive Staff Component may delegate and assign any of its functions.

+CHAPTER IV

-(d) natural heritage: (e) tourism: (f) project management; (g) m arketing; (h) community involvement: and 5 (i) legal matters, (4) The Minister may prescribe whether or not the Executive Staff Component and other employees of an Authority are subject to the Provisions of, and the directives, rules and policies made under, the Public Services Act, 1994 (Proclamation 103 of 1994).
-(5) Where the Minister prescribes that the provisions, directives, rules and policies referred to in subsection (4) do not apply to an Authority, the Minister must prescribe the conditions of employment applicable to the Executive Staff Component or other employees of an Authority. including, without limitation, regulations regarding vacation of office, resignation, removal from office and remuneration.
-10 Powers of Executive Staff Component 15 18.
-(1) An Executive Staff Component has all the necessary powers to be responsible for the effective day-to-day management and functioning of an Authority.
-(2) The Minister may, in addition to the powers referred to in subsection (1). give any power referred to in section 13 to an Executive Staff Component.
-Terms of employment of Executive Staff Component 20 19.
-(1) The Minister may prescribe matters relating to the functioning of the Executive Staff Component, subject to section 17(4), including- (a) term of office, service conditions and remuneration of Executive Staff Component members; 25 (b) filling of vacancies on the Executive Staff Component; and(c) the number of Executive Staff Component members required to constitute a quorum at a meeting.(2) The Executive Staff Component may delegate and assign any of its functions.
-25 CHAPTER IV INTEGRATED MANAGEMENT PLANS 30 Preparation and implementation of integrated management plans 20.
-(1) Every Authority must prepare and implement an integrated management plan for the World Heritage Site under its control to fulfil Articles 4 and 5 of the Convention.
-(2) An Authority must conduct its affairs in accordance with an integrated management plan.
-35 Harmonisation of integrated management plans 21.
-In preparing an integrated management plan, an Authority must have due regard for, and seek to integrate and harmonise that, integrated management plan with the requirements of the Convention and the Operational Guidelines, and applicable- (a) plans in terms of the National Environmental Management Act, 1998, the National Heritage Resources Act, 1999, the Cultural Institutions Act, 1998 (Act No. 119 of 1998), the Development Facilitation Act, 1995, and the National Parks Act.
-1976 (Act No. 57 of 1976); 40 (b) provincial government planning and development plans; (c) regional planning and development plans; and (d) local government planning and development plans.
-45 Objects of integrated management plans 22.
-The object of every integrated management plan is to ensure the protection and management of the World Heritage Site concerned in a manner that is consistent with the objectives and principles of this Act.
-50
+INTEGRATED MANAGEMENT PLANS

+Preparation and implementation of integrated management plans

+- 21. (1) Every Authority must prepare and implement an integrated management plan for the World Heritage Site under its control to fulfil Articles 4 and 5 of the Convention. - (2) An Authority must conduct its affairs in accordance with an integrated 20 management plan.

+Harmonisation of integrated management plans

+- 22. In preparing an integrated management plan, an Authority must have due regard for, and seek to integrate and harmonise that integrated management plan with the requirements of the Convention and the Operational Guidelines, and with applicable- - (a) plans in terms of the National Environmental Management Act, 1998, the National Heritage Resources Act, 1999, the Cultural Institutions Act, 1998 (Act No. 119 of 1998), the Development Facilitation Act, 1995, and the National Parks Act, 1976 (Act No. 57 of 1976); - (b) provincial government planning and development plans; - (c) regional planning and development plans; - (d) local government planning and development plans; and - (e) existing planning and development plans of an existing organ of state referred to in section 8.

+Objects of integrated management plans

+23. The object of every integrated management plan is to ensure the protection and management of the World Heritage Site concerned in a manner that is consistent with the objectives and principles of this Act.